voucherifyio/voucherify-openapi/docs/guides/getting_started/Authentication.md

 We use two pairs of keys — one for server applications (*back-end*) and one for publicly available client applications (*mobile apps* and *web applications*).

-Voucherify uses *OAuth 2.0* to authorize requests to the platform.
-It is published under the [RFC 6749](https://datatracker.ietf.org/doc/html/rfc6749).

 ## Application authentication

 To get access to the Voucherify API, the client application needs to pass `Application ID` and `Application Secret Key`.
 You can get (and reset) these tokens in the *Project settings*.